chndaz/UNet-integrated-with-multiple-denoising-models/README.md

 ## Folder
 Folder consists of

-1.Dataset folder contains batch operations performed on the images within the file.
+1.Dataset folder contains some examples of IC images.

 2.Model folder contains the existing model.